 Welcome to Euphoria Speaker Design.

 A caveat to start: Our testing and development system is fully balanced (this means all our amplification uses differential circuits).
 Our speakers take advantage of the balanced stereo chain.
 If there are RCA (unbalanced, single ended) cables in your amplification chain, some of what we describe in these pages may not be fully realized.
-The same for un-balanced components.
-Our speakers will still sound fabulous, just not to the nth degree.
+The same for unbalanced components.

 Technically speaking, we’ve developed a quasi second order 4-way series crossover, and balanced it.
 This is not something new: Bud Fried was almost there in the 70’s, Ray Kimber’s diAural circuit is a close cousin, and Jeff Bagby built a 2-way quasi second order series crossover that’s apparently fabulous.